All topics

 Transmission

-Salmonella typhi bacteria are transmitted through foods or beverages that have become contaminated after contact with the feces, urine, vomit, or sputum of a healthy carrier or of a patient with the active disease.
-There have been reports of transmission by oysters cultivated in contaminated water and flies transporting fecal matter on their feet.
-The risk of transmission is highest in the developing parts of the world such as India, Asia, Africa, and Latin America.
-The incubation period lasts 1 to 3 weeks, and rarely up to 8 weeks.
-Individuals can transmit the disease as early as 1 week after infection and until the end of their convalescence, sometimes up to 3 months after the appearance of the first symptoms.
-Some people will become lifelong chronic carriers.
+The bacterium Salmonella typhi is transmitted through the consumption of food or water contaminated with the feces of infected individuals.
+It can also be transmitted through direct contact with the stool of an infected person.
+The risk of transmission is highest in the developing parts of the world such as India, Southeast Asia, Africa, and Latin America.
+The incubation period lasts 1 to 3 weeks.
+Individuals can transmit the disease as early as 1 week after infection and some people will become lifelong chronic carriers.

 Prevention